Welcome to Parcels¶

 Parcels development status¶

-Parcels is currently close to what we will release at version 0.9.
-This v0.9 will be a fully-functional, feature-complete code for offline Lagrangian ocean analysis.
+The current release of Parcels, version 0.9, is a fully-functional, feature-complete code for offline Lagrangian ocean analysis.
 See below for a list of features, or keep an eye on the Github Development Timeline page

 - Advection of particles in 2D using inbuilt kernels for Runge-Kutta4, Runge-Kutta45 and Euler Forward and in 3D using the inbuilt kernel for Runge-Kutta4_3D (see